-Review: From a film called the Charge of the Light Brigade this has a chronic shortage of both charging and the Crimean War.
-The actual charge itself is almost tacked onto the end of the film and is ridiculously short.
-And as for the events preceding this… well you could be forgiven for thinking that the charge was in fact the opening gambit of the entire campaign… it wasn’t.
-Well… not really.
-It was part of something much bigger called The Battle of Balaclava.
-We get absolutely no hint to what is going on elsewhere… just a short hint of a few infantry and the occasional explosion beforehand followed by the actual charge… and then the film ends.
-That’s it… it just ends.
-Suddenly and without any real conclusion other than a dead horse with a fly buzzing around… over the credits.
+Review: From a film called The Charge of the Light Brigade it has a chronic shortage of both charging and the Crimean War.
+The actual charge is almost tacked onto the end of the film and is ridiculously short.
+And as for the events immediately preceding this… You could be forgiven for thinking that the charge was in fact the opening gambit of the entire campaign.
+It wasn’t.
+Well… Not really.
+It was part of a much bigger event called the Battle of Balaclava.
+We get absolutely no hint as to what is going on elsewhere, just a few infantry and the occasional explosion beforehand, followed by the actual charge… And then the film ends.
+That’s it… It just ends.
+Suddenly and without any real conclusion, other than a dead horse with a fly buzzing around over the credits, it just ends.
 On the plus side the charge itself is brilliantly brutal and excellently staged.
-What overshadows it though is that it just seems tacked on like i mentioned earlier.
-And once the charge is over there is no resolution.
+What overshadows it, however, is that it just seems tacked on, as I mentioned above, and once the charge is over there is no resolution.
 The film just ends.

-The film is not just simply about the charge of the light brigade however as the real charge was only about ten minutes long (They got that bit right!).
-At least half of the film is taken up with the buildup to the Crimean war and demonstrating training procedures and the fact that the entire army is run by a bunch of mindless pythonesque toffs… One of them even mentions at one point that they don’t want people who know what they’re doing in charge of the army because it would ‘be like murder…’ In short, the whole thing seems to be taking a leftists swipe at British imperial policy during the Victorian era.
-I get the feeling It’s trying to be satirical but it’s about 100 years out of date.
+The film is not just simply about the charge, however, as the real charge was only about ten minutes long (They got that bit right!)
+At least half of the film is taken up with the build-up to the Crimean war and demonstrating training procedures and the fact that the entire army is run by a bunch of mindless pythonesque toffs.
+One of them even mentions, at one point, that they don’t want people who know what they’re doing in charge of the army because it would ‘be like murder…’ In short, the whole thing seems to be taking a leftist swipe at British imperial policy during the Victorian era.
+I get the feeling It’s trying to be satirical, but it’s about one hundred years out of date.

 One of the best points is a series of peculiar animations interspersed throughout the film.
 They’re mad and almost as if they were done by a guy on drugs.
 You have to see them to believe it.
-Victoria and Albert eat Kremlin Cake… In these animations Britain is represented by Britannia and a Lion (Understandably) Russia is represented by a bear (ok…) Turkey is represented by a turkey (Oh very clever… not) Austria (Why?) is represented by a two headed goose thing and France by a Chicken (Hmmm… i wonder what they were trying to say?)
-Whilst bizarre and mostly irrelevant to the film, the animations are still quite entertaining and they actually improve things somewhat.
+Victoria and Albert eat Kremlin Cake… Britain is represented by Britannia and a lion (understandably) Russia is represented by a bear, Turkey is represented by a turkey (Oh very clever… Not!)
+Austria is represented by a two headed goose thing and France by a chicken (Hmmm… I wonder what they were trying to say?)
+Whilst bizarre and mostly irrelevant to the film, the animations are still entertaining and they actually improve things somewhat.

-In a way though, despite its good points, this film is a let down because it just fails to expand on the main point (AKA Balaclava, The Charge and instead goes in for the
+In a way, despite its good points, this film is a let down because it just fails to expand on the main point (AKA Balaclava and the charge and instead goes in for the bits before.

 Rating:6.5/10 Needs more Balaclava.